paulmelis/blender-ply-import/readme.md

 - The `readply` module is not tied to Blender in any way and can be used as a general PLY reader in Python.
-- Compared to 2.7 the 2.8x version of Blender already improves on the import time in the example below.
-Memory usage in 2.8x also improved substantially.
-But the speed improvement using this module is still of the same order (roughly 6x).
-- There was a [Google Summer of Code 2019 project](https://devtalk.blender.org/t/gsoc-2019-fast-import-and-export/7343) for creating new faster Blender importers for PLY, STL and OBJ.
-The results unfortunately do not seem to be merged with mainline Blender at the moment.
-  If that ever happens this module will probably become obsolete as far as its use in Blender is concerned.
 - Development and testing is done on Linux, but the module should compile and work under different operating systems